steve-notes/Kubernetes-Provisioning/README.md

 <br/>

 > [!NOTE]
-Please change the subnet in the global variable according to your subnet
+Please change the subnet in the global variable according to your subnet.